Establish a New Child Support Order

 A referral comes from a state agency because a child is receiving public assistance from the state of Oregon.
 An application for child support services comes from a parent or caretaker.

-2. The Child Support Program determines if the case needs an order.
+2. The Oregon Child Support Program determines if the case needs an order.

-If so, the Child Support Program will confirm the parent’s contact and financial information.
+If so, the Oregon Child Support Program will confirm the parent’s contact and financial information.
 This information is used to generate a proposed order for child support using the Oregon Child Support Guidelines.
-This process generally takes 30 – 45 days but can take longer if a parent must be located or if the child’s paternity must be legally established.
-Please see Locating a Parent or Establish Paternity for more information.
+This process generally takes 30 – 45 days but can take longer if a parent must be located or if the child’s parentage must be legally established.
+Please see Locating a Parent or Establish Parentage for more information.

-3. The Child Support Program serves the proposed order.
+3. The Oregon Child Support Program serves the proposed order.

 Once a proposed order is created, the parents and any other parties receive copies.
 The time for this step can vary because it may take repeated attempts to serve the proposed order.
 The average time is 30-90 days.